ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 touch plugin.client.js
 ```

-This is our core module's scripts, in `module.js` we are parse nuxt module options, and add plugin,
+This is our core module's scripts, in `module.js` we parse nuxt module options, and add plugin,
-`plugin.client.js` contains logical payload.
+`plugin.client.js` contains a logical payload.

 > **Note, that I named plugin file with `.client` postfix, it's indicate,
 > that plugin <ins>only works on client side</ins>,
 > and *should not* execute while server side rendering.
 Check
 > [this](https://nuxtjs.org/guide/plugins/#client-or-server-side-only) for details.**

-To let recognize Nuxt, that this module is a Nuxt module, we need to change `"main"` property.
+To let recognize Nuxt, that this module is a Nuxt module, we need to change the `"main"` property.

 So, replace `"main": "index.js"` with `"main": "module.js"` line in `package.json`.

-We were make it module, but under the hood it's were nuxt plugin.
-Because I want to my
+We made it a module, but under the hood, it's were nuxt plugin.
+Because I want my
-code runs in runtime before vue app mounted, so all logic were in plugin, and through module
+code runs in runtime before Vue app mounted, so all logic was in the plugin, and through the module
-we just importing payload plugin.
+we just importing the payload plugin.

 Now open `module.js` and write dummy export statement: